ROAD TRIPS

 Upon arrival at Ivato International Airport, you’ll be warmly greeted by our local representative and transferred to your accommodation.
 Enjoy a comprehensive orientation briefing about your upcoming Masoala wilderness adventure, including detailed information about the remote rainforest experience ahead.
 The remainder of the day is at leisure to acclimate and rest.
 Overnight in Antananarivo.

-Meals: Dinner
+Meals: None

 Elevation: 1,280m